 Sample of a Drew Bill

-This is the physical address of Drew University Business Office along with telephone number and email address.
-Please note the Business Office is traditionally open 9am to 5pm, Monday through Friday.
+This is the mailing address of Drew University Student Accounts Office along with telephone number and email address.
+Please note the Student Accounts Office is traditionally open 9am to 5pm, Monday through Friday.
 Exceptions will be communicated to the student body via email and will also be noted on the voice mail message should you call when the office is closed.

 2 – Student Mailing Address

 Though billing statements are not mailed (but provided electronically), this address is the permanent address on file with the Registrar’s office.
-Changes/updates to this address can be made via the student portal TreeHouse.
+Changes/updates to this address can and should be made via the student’s TreeHouse portal.

 3 – Student Summary